-5Different from processing importers, non-processing importers have to pay import tariffs for their imported intermediate inputs, although such imported goods are possibly used as inputs to produce final exportable goods.
-The key difference is that non-processing firms cannot show processing contracts/licenses to the customs to enjoy the privilege of free-duty.
+5 Different from processing importers, non-processing importers have to pay import tariffs for their imported intermediate inputs, although such imported goods are possibly used as inputs to produce final exportable goods.
+The key difference is that non-processing firms cannot show processing contracts/licences to the customs to enjoy the privilege of free duty.

-6The data are from WTO webpage http://tariffdata.wto.org/ReportersAndProducts.aspx.
-Note that TRAINS data generally suffer from missing values problems, particularly regarding the tariffs imposed by other countries for Chinese exports.
+6 The data are from WTO webpage http://tariffdata.wto.org/ReportersAndProducts.aspx.
+Note that TRAINS data generally suffer from missing values, particularly regarding the tariffs imposed by other countries for Chinese exports.
 The product-destination-year combinations that have missing tariffs are hence dropped.
+All data sets and programmes that allow the replication of the results in the article are available online.